pcanz/grammar-parser/docs/reference.md

 The JavaScript implementation of the `grammar_parser` function is a single file with no dependencies.
 It uses the standard RegExp constructor to build its regex components.

+The source code can be found at: <https://github.com/pcanz/grammar-parser>

 Example usage, with a local copy of the `grammar-parser.js` file:

 ``` eg